cetracker/cetracker-compose/README.md

 ## Runing Instructions

 Just run `docker-compose up` in your prefered shell.
 Add a `-d` if you like to run it daemonized in the background.
+You need to have [Docker Compose V2](https://docs.docker.com/compose/) (some platforms might need Docker Desktop?) installed on your machine.
+Some info about the [docker-compose file](https://docs.docker.com/compose/compose-file/).

 ```bash
 git clone git@github.com:cetracker/cetracker-compose.git